phillipj/node-plex-api/Readme.md

 For more information about the API capabilities, see the [HTTP/API Control description](http://wiki.plexapp.com/index.php/HTTP_API/Control) at plexapp.com

 ## Changelog

+### v0.4.0
+- Converted all methods to return promises, rather than accepting callback as argument
+- Converted buster tests to mocha/expect.js

 ### v0.2.3
 - .find() matches attribute values by regular expression